appbaseio/Docs/content/docs/reactivesearch/searchbox/api.md

     -   **empty** – the empty CSS class.
 Defaults to `empty`.
     -   **loader** – the loader CSS class.
 Defaults to `loader`.

+### keyboardShortcuts
--   **keyboardShortcuts** - Array of shortcut that will focus the input.
+ - Array of shortcut that will focus the input.
 For example if you want to bind `s` and `/` you can specify: `keyboardShortcuts: ['s', '/']`

+### minLength
--   **minLength** – The minimum character length needed before suggestions start getting rendered.
+ – The minimum character length needed before suggestions start
+    getting rendered.
 Defaults to `1`.

+### autoWidth
--   **autoWidth** – This option allow you to control the width of autocomplete wrapper.
+ – This option allow you to control the width of autocomplete wrapper.
 When `false` the autocomplete wrapper will not have the width style attribute and you are be able to put your specific width property in your css to control the wrapper.
 Default value is `true`.

 One scenario for use this option. e.g. You have a `max-width` css attribute in your `autocomplete-dropdown-menu` and you need to width grows until fill the `max-width`.
 In this scenario you put a `width: auto` in your autocomplete wrapper css class and the `max-width` in your autocomplete dropdown class and all done.